JohnnyFee/CopyAsMarkdown/README.md

 - [ ] Set shortcut for the browser action.
 - [x] Parse the relative url to full.
 - [ ] i18n.

-##Usage

-You can select some element with html format in the current page and then click the extension icon, the relative text with markdown format will be written into the clipboard.
-You can paste is to your article or anywhere else you like.
-When you select nothing in the page, the page's link will be written to the cliboard, the content is like this: `[window.title](location.href)`.

-Except clicking the extension icon, there is another easy way to do the same action with a shortcut: **Command+Shift+C** on Mac or **Ctrl+Shift+C** on Other OS.
-When the default command conflit with yours, you can change it in the Chrome's tab `chrome://extensions/`.

 ## Reference